Great Britain

 Updated November 28, 2008

 Where is the idiot who said Real Estate would never crash?
 Almost 1m homes are standing empty across the United Kingdom, and the vast majority – more than four out of every five – are believed to be owned by private landlords.
-Some landlords might be actively trying to sell, or planning a refurbishment, while many have simply given up on their empty properties.
-Even the City who traditionally used to be safe heaven is affected by the crisis as Banks and Financials are Thousands of City workers axed in jobs bloodbath.
+Some landlords might actively try to sell or plan a refurbishment, while many have simply given up on their empty properties.
+Even the City, which traditionally used to be a safe haven, is affected by the crisis as Banks and Financials are Thousands of City workers axed in job bloodbaths.

-Real Estate is a HOCG (high order capital good) and will suffer as long as the misallocated funds haven't been cleaned out of the economy and the financial system.
-This is a GLOBAL phenomenon and all Western countries are affected.
+Real Estate is a HOCG (high-order capital good) and will suffer as long as the misallocated funds aren't cleaned out of the economy and the financial system.
+This is a global phenomenon, and all Western countries are affected.

 Posted October 30, 2008